Playable: haunted-ps1

 Madvent Calendar 3: Necrosis

-The official launcher for the 2022 Madvent event, an annual Haunted PS1 collaboration where ~30 creators release games daily throughout December.
-In my role as lead coordinator and launcher developer, I was responsible for organizing the event and building the application that unites all the contributed games.
+The launcher for the 2022 Madvent event, an annual Haunted PS1 collaboration where ~30 creators release games daily throughout December.
+Set in a city of skyscrapers, the player clicks stained glass windows on their facades, each window a contributed game.
+With co-developer Vladimere Lhore, I organized the event and built the launcher application.

 Where's Home?